 - Midnight Hour

 "Hold On" / "Let's Spend The Night Together" was also released as a single on Out 6835.
 Both the album and the single were produced by Bob Fry (Bill's dad).

 The group performed across Western Illinois for around a decade starting in the late '60s.
 One advertisement (below) mentions that the group was number five in a Chicago "Battle of the Bands Contest."

 In late 1975 the group released another single, this time on the Golden Voice label:

 - Please Promise Me / It's Livin' (Golden Voice, matrix# NR6474)

-By this point Bill Fry appears to be the only original member still in the group.
-Other members at the time of the single include Bill Hillier, Jack Stanton, Tom Summerlin and John Dowers.
+By this point Bill Fry is the only original member still in the group.
+Other members at the time of the Golden Voice single include Bill Hillier, Jack Stanton, Tom Summerlin and John Dowers.